 I used a longish piece of the extra-soft type of Velcro for the fastening in the back, making it adjustable for different sizes of Sasha dolls.
 (Sashas are notoriously differing in sizes, depending upon when the doll was manufactured.)

 Your way of sewing for dolls makes it so easy to understand – it is definitely the step-by-step videos that make the difference.
-I am so so so happy I bought your DVDs and patterns, and will continue to buy more.
+I am so so so happy I bought your online course and patterns, and will continue to buy more.

 All the Best, Lauri ‘